 We are the Health and Care Professions Council (HCPC) and we were set up to protect the public.
-To do this, we keep a Register of professionals who meet our standards for their training, professional skills and behaviour.
+To do this, we keep a Register of professionals who meet our standards for their training, professional skills, behaviour and health.

-We currently regulate 16 professions.
+We currently regulate 15 professions.

 - Arts therapists

 - Biomedical scientists

 - Chiropodists / podiatrists

 - Clinical scientists

 - Dietitians

 - Hearing aid dispensers

 - Occupational therapists

 - Operating department practitioners

 - Orthoptists

 - Paramedics

 - Physiotherapists

 - Practitioner psychologists

 - Prosthetists / orthotists

 - Radiographers

-- Social workers in England

 - Speech and language therapists